Submit paperwork and other documents related to your case.

 The sanctions administered by our office may be in addition to a grade penalty.
 The faculty member or instructor who reported you can choose to issue a grade penalty.

 This is a multi-week workshop designed to help you understand the university's honor code policies, develop better decision-making skills and evaluate the effects of your behavior.
+This workshop is delivered online through Blackboard.

 You will attend a success consultation at the Student Success Center to enhance your academic skills.
 You will schedule your appointment online, complete this consultation, and submit verification to the Office of Student Conduct and Academic Integrity.

-Your project will be related to academic integrity, ethics or honorable behavior in the discipline where the offense occurred.
+Your project or essay will be related to academic integrity, ethics or honorable behavior in the discipline where the offense occurred.
 You will discuss the parameters of the project with a staff member, and your project will be evaluated by someone from our office.

 You'll be under a period of review and observation.
 You will also be given official notice that another Honor Code violation will likely result in a more severe outcome.
 You could possibly be suspended or expelled from the university.